RensVanGiersbergen/Portfolio/Learning Outcomes GP.md

 | :--: |
 | _The whiteboard session of me and Yannick_ |

+Most of our design choices in our heatmap were affected by Bert's feedback.
+For example features like sharing an url, the legend we talked about earlier, the dropdown with arrows beside it to switch floors.
+We delivered almost weekly to Bert so we could easily optimize all these things i just named.
+As i said most of our design choices are about the frontend (heatmap).
+Bert will be doing a code review on our backend so we might have to make changes in our backend in terms of design.

 ### 7. Business processes
 For our group project we don't really have a business project we can analyze.
 So we discussed this problem with our teacher (Marc) and came to the conclusion that we should analyze any relevant business project.
 So we as a group analyzed the business process of order picking.
 Webshops have huge warehouses filled with products that can be ordered and shipped.
 Advanced algorithm's create picking lists for employees to pick.
 We visualized this process for multiple reasons.
 First of all it's my job.
 And it was easy for me to guide our group in analyzing this process.
 Second of all, Rick created an order-picking system for his individual project.
 These two reasons let us to the decision for our business process to analyze.